-For 2017 the annual retainer fee was increased from \$40,000 to \$50,000.
-During 2017, we paid our non-employee directors, or deferred on their behalf, an aggregate total of \$463,000 in fees.
+During 2019, we paid our non-employee directors, or deferred on their behalf, an aggregate total of \$699,449 in fees.
 Directors may defer receiving all or any portion of their fees under the terms of our Directors Plan.
 When a director elects to defer fees, he or she elects to have those fees converted into common stock units or, if not converted, then credited with annual interest at 120% of the applicable long-term federal rate, with quarterly compounding.
 The common stock units are credited with amounts in common stock units equal in value to the distributions that are paid on the same amount of common stock.
-During 2017, we also reimbursed directors for their reasonable out-of-pocket expenses for attending Board and committee meetings and educational seminars and conferences in accordance with our Director Education Program.
+During 2019, we also reimbursed directors for their reasonable out-of-pocket expenses for attending Board and committee meetings.
+Directors are also eligible for reimbursement for educational seminars and conferences related to their service as directors for the company, in accordance with our Director Education Program.